23hoangkt/Final_Project_with_STM32/README.md

-# Hệ thống đo khoảng cách và tránh vật cản sử dụng STM32 Nucleo F401RE
+# Distance Measurement and Obstacle Avoidance System Using STM32 Nucleo F401RE

-## Mô tả
+## Description

-This archive is my last semester's code file.
+This archive contains my final semester project code.

-Hệ thống đo khoảng cách và tránh vật cản được thiết kế dựa trên STM32 Nucleo F401RE với các chức năng chính:
+The distance measurement and obstacle avoidance system is designed based on the STM32 Nucleo F401RE, featuring the following main functions:

-1. **Hiển thị thông tin trên màn hình LCD**:
+1. **Display Information on LCD**:
-   - Màn hình LCD giao tiếp qua I2C để hiển thị khoảng cách và các trạng thái.
+   - The LCD communicates via I2C to display distance and status.

-2. **Đo khoảng cách và điều khiển động cơ**:
+2. **Distance Measurement and Motor Control**:
-   - Sử dụng cảm biến siêu âm để đo khoảng cách.
+   - Ultrasonic sensors are used for distance measurement.
-   - Điều khiển động cơ DC thông qua timer.
+   - DC motors are controlled using timers.
-   - Kiểm tra khoảng cách bằng giao tiếp UART trên Putty trước khi hiển thị trên LCD.
+   - Distance is verified through UART communication on Putty before displaying on the LCD.

-3. **Chức năng của Button**:
+3. **Button Functionality**:
-   - Button được sử dụng để thực hiện các chức năng qua ngắt ngoài.
+   - Buttons are used to perform various functions through external interrupts.

-4. **Chức năng của LED**:
+4. **LED Functionality**:
-   - Sử dụng `getTick()` để tránh hệ thống bị treo (blocking).
+   - The `getTick()` function is used to prevent system blocking.

-5. **Điều khiển động cơ**
+5. **Motor Control**:
-   - Sử dụng driver L298N để điều khiển 2 động cơ, sử dụng PWM cấp xung cho 2 chân ENA, ENB, nếu muốn, chỉ cần cấp cung cho IN1 và IN3.
+   - The L298N driver is used to control two motors, with PWM signals provided to the ENA and ENB pins.
+To simplify, you only need to supply signals to IN1 and IN3.

 ---

-## Sơ đồ hệ thống
+## System Diagram

 <p align="center">
   <img src="overview.png" alt="Pin Connection Diagram" width="600"/>
 </p>

-## Sơ đồ nối các chân
+## Pin Configuration

-**Cảm biến**
+**Sensor**
 - TRIG      PA9
 - ECHO      PA10

-**Các LED**
+**LEDs**
 - LED_Green PA6
 - LED_RED   PA7

 **BUTTON**
 - PC13

-**Driver L298N**
+**L298N Driver**
 - IN1_PIN PA0
 - IN2_PIN PA1
 - ENA     PA5